umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/blocks.md

 ### Editor Appearance

-By configuring the properties in the group you can customize the user experience for your content editors when they work with the blocks in the Content section.
+By configuring the properties in the group you can customize the experience for your editors when they work with blocks in the Content section.

 * **Label** - Define a label for the appearance of the Block in the editor.
 The label can use AngularJS template string syntax to display values of properties.
 [Examples and more details about labels and AngularJS templates.](../block-editor/label-property-configuration.md)
 * **Display Inline with text** - When turned on the Block Element will be able to stay in line with text or other elements.
 If not the Block will stay on its own line.